jeremyrist/jeremyrist.github.io/tutorial-week-3.md

 * When you click `inspect element` you are shown the HTML of the webpage and can see what `id` or `class` or `element` or whatever you clicked on, you can learn more about it.

+* If you're into abstract art then the image below is for you.
+It's an abstract way of looking at a webpage.

 ![img](http://zengrids.com/images/limitless-layouts.png)

+* All these suckers really are is a series of boxes with information inside them!